 Lake management is complicated and requires a coordinated effort of community groups, individuals, landowners, and government.
 To be effective, lake managers must commit to long-term strategies and investment.
 Specific strategies to address a lake's nutrient enrichment problems must focus on activities in the watershed and, if needed, in-lake restoration techniques.

-The second edition of the Citizen's Guide to Lake Protection (2004) contains updated and new material on the following topics: chemistry of lakes, watershed information, exotic species, altering runoff and lake use practices, development of a lake management plan, and nonstructural best management practices.
+The second edition of the Citizen's Guide to Lake Protection (2004) contains updated and new material on the chemistry of lakes, watershed information, exotic species, altering runoff and lake use practices, development of a lake management plan, and nonstructural best management practices.